darinpope/cloudbees-core-eks/README.md

 ## Required Tooling

+You have two options for tooling.
+You can:

+* build your own
+* use a Docker image that already has all the tooling

+### Build Your Own

 In order for these instructions to work, you will need a Linux distribution.
 This has not been tested on macOS or Windows.
 All of these steps were tested using a Vagrant based CentOS 7.6 image.

 * AWS CLI version 1